 The game is won at the line of scrimmage; if you control the line of scrimmage you will control the game.
 If you cannot block the defense, your team will be in for a long day.
 Practicing proper run blocking techniques is vital for all offensive success.
 Practice proper blocking rules and techniques every single practice.
 Quick tip, try to stay away from base blocking because it is not very effective, and it is asking way to much from your players.
 Double teams, down, wedge, and crack blocks are the most successful blocking techniques in youth football.

 Running Plays Smoothly:

-You tell your quarterback the play, “38 Sweep” they break the huddle and get down and all of a sudden the defense lineups up with 3 defenders ready to blow the sweep up-now what do you do?
+You tell your quarterback the play, “38 Sweep” they break the huddle and get down and all of a sudden the defense lineups up with 3 defenders ready to blow the sweep up….now what do you do?
 Do you call the play and hope it works anyway?
 No!
 You should be able to have a check call (audible) to change to a play that can give your offense the advantage.
 Do not pick plays just to run them, call plays that will give your offense the best chance for success.
 Look to where you have the numbers and flanking advantages over the defense.
-Keep this in mind- many youth football defense do not get into a huddle.
+Call your plays based on how the defense is aligning to your formation.
+Keep this in mind- many youth football defenses do not get into a huddle.
 So how they are lined up before the offense comes out of the huddle, is most likely how they will line up to your offense.
 So look at the defense alignment and call a play that can give your offense the advantage.

 The no huddle offense is tremendously underrated and under utilized in youth football.
 Do not be afraid to try some no huddle, it will give the defense fits.
 It will allow you to call the right play vs the defensive alignment you are seeing.

 (See Also) Play Calling Using Wrist Coaches